RConsortium/RBusiness/CourseDevelopment/readme.md

+**Title**: Introduction to accounting analytics with R

-**Title**: Data Science in Accounting or Introduction to Tidy Accounting
+Data Science in Accounting or Introduction to Tidy Accounting

 **Target audience**:
-accountants who want to get to data science.
+accountants who want to get to data science or data scientists who want to enter accounting area

-More focus on analytics, they DO KNOW ACCOUNTING

-**Expected knowledge**: accounting, (what level of Accounting?
-Current Accounting Students?
-CPA Level?)

-NO knowledge on analytics or R

-this means that we should include

-R basics + analytical methods
+**Selling point**:
+tailored to accounting domain with specific examples from accounting: how to solve particular accounting problems such as analysis of working capital, evaluation of accounts receivable

+**Expected knowledge**: "some" accounting and "some" data science knowlege

 **Technology**: